-- avoid or mitigate adverse social and economic impacts arising from the project - capitalise on opportunities potentially available to affected communities.
+- avoid or mitigate adverse social and economic impacts arising from the project - capitalise on opportunities potentially available for capable local industries and communities where this does not have a significant negative impact on the project or reduce net economic benefits to the State.

-- 8.10.1 In accordance with the Coordinator-General's guideline Social impact assessment guideline (draft), describe the likely social impacts (positive and negative) on affected communities taking into account proposed mitigation measures. - 8.10.2 Describe the likely impacts (positive and negative) of the project on the economics materially impacted by the project.
-The analysis should describe both the potential and direct economic impacts including estimated costs, if material, on industry and the community. - 8.10.3 The assessment should identify opportunities to capture the economic benefits of the project, including: - strategies for enabling local suppliers of goods and services to receive full, fair and reasonable opportunity to tender for work throughout the life of the project through adopting policies such as the Queensland Resources and Energy Sector Code of Practice for Local Content administered by Queensland Resources Council - employment strategies for local residents, and for members of Indigenous communities and people with a disability across Queensland - opportunities to support the agricultural and tourism industries - any recruitment and training programs to be offered.
+- 8.10.1 In accordance with the Coordinator-General's guideline Social impact assessment guideline29, describe the likely social impacts (positive and negative; e.g. community and stakeholder engagement; workforce management; housing and accommodation; local business and industry content and health and community well-being) on affected communities and the proposed mitigation measures to be implemented. - 8.10.2 Describe the likely impacts (positive and negative) of the project on the natural resources, social infrastructure and economies materially impacted by the project.
+The analysis should describe both the potential and direct economic impacts including a socio-economic cost-benefit analysis, estimated costs, if material, on industry and the community.
+Describe the strategies for accommodating the workforce over the life of the project. - 8.10.3 The assessment should identify opportunities to capture the social and economic benefits of the project, including: - strategies and implementation plans enabling local suppliers of goods and services to receive full, fair and reasonable opportunity to tender for work throughout the life of the project through adopting policies such as the Queensland Resources and Energy Sector Code of Practice for Local Content administered by Queensland Resources Council - employment strategies and implementation plans for local and regional residents, including Indigenous people, women and people with a disability across Queensland - opportunities to support strategic development priorities within the agricultural30 and tourism sectors - regional workforce development plans, including recruitment, training development programs and initiatives to be offered - strategies that promote the location of workers and their families in regional centres31 - a description of estimated proportions, use and characteristics of FIFO workers during the construction and operational phases of the project. - 8.10.4 Describe the local and regional economies likely to be impacted by the project and identify the relevant stakeholders.